 Purpose

-This Drought Action Plan serves as a detailed work plan for Blue Lake Springs Mutual Water Company staff, not only during drought conditions, but before and after as well.
-It includes specific actions for management of the water supply and demand, addresses the impacts associated with drought, and facilitates the timely implementation of effective drought responses.
+This Drought Action Plan serves as a detailed work plan for the BLSMWC staff, not only during drought conditions, but before and after as well.
+It includes specific actions for management of the water demand and supply, addresses the impacts associated with drought, and facilitates the timely implementation of effective drought responses.

 Adoption

-On May 10, 2014 the Board of Directors of Blue Lake Springs Mutual Water Company adopted a Drought Action Plan.
-This Drought Action Plan covers water supply conditions, drought stages; objectives, and response actions.
+On May 10, 2014, the Board of Directors of the Blue Lake Springs Mutual Water Company adopted a Drought Action Plan.
+This Drought Action Plan covers water supply conditions, drought stages, objectives, and response actions.

 Additional Information on how to conserve: